 It becomes almost like a sinking ship moment after awhile.

 There is something you can do though.
 I offer this advice up for any small business out there who might be going through this situation right now.
-This Education Justice Law advice is also for small businesses that might be anticipating something coming down the pike.
+You should try your best to Push Down Undesired Search Results Google to remove things that don’t fit the brand image you are trying to build.
+This advice is also for small businesses that might be anticipating something coming down the pike.
 Sometimes it becomes even worse if the anticipation is there before the actual event,

 THE RIGHT PEOPLE